Can't try too hard to get something that's effortless

 But also, not everything works that way.
 It’s true that if you’re building a business, skyscraper, or huge muscles, you need to push.
 Entropy is conspiring against you, and you need to fight like hell or be swept back to the place where your vision is not reality.

-If you try and apply that same strategy to relieving tension, pain, and stress, then you’re either dumb or brainwashed by the first group of guys who said effort fixes everything.
+If you try and apply that same strategy to relieving tension, pain, and stress, then you've been successfully brainwashed by the first group of guys who said effort fixes everything.

 When you strain and create friction in the way you move and do things, the solution is to stop it.
 In that game, effort backfires.
 The effort is the strain and friction.
 If you “try really hard to stop”, that backfires, because that’s being sneaky about doubling down on effort.